noorus/nil/README.md

 2. Press Build

 By default NIL builds as a statically linked library under Visual Studio 2022.
-Clang-CL should also work fine, probably others, as long as some C++20 features are supported.
+Clang-CL and others should work fine as long as some C++20 features are supported.
-NIL has **No dependencies**, except for the Windows SDK & Driver Kit.
+NIL has **no dependencies** other than the Windows SDK (and the DDK on very old installations.)

 ### Features